sdarwin/django_platform/README.md

 }
 ```
 A Hash of package name to version.
-If version is empty, the latest version will be installed
+If version is empty, the latest version will be installed.
 Clients should merge this attribute rather than overwrite because mod_wsgi and Django are required for the server to function.

 ### User